 Amp It Up: Hold two dumbbells to increase your strength, stability and balance all in one shot.

 "Building a strong core and adding agility exercises that challenge your reaction time can radically improve your balance," says certified personal trainer Robbie Ann Darby, creator of the RAD Experience.
 Speed skaters do all that and more.
 They're a classic cardio-strength move that fires up your quads, glutes, calves, hamstrings and obliques.

 - Stand with your feet hip-width apart.

 - In one explosive movement, leap to the right with your right leg, landing on your right foot.
-As you do, sweep your left leg behind you, but don't let your foot touch the floor.
+As you do, sweep your left leg behind you.

 - Repeat to the left.